-History and viability of Company 10% Detail your history, viability and experience.
+History and viability of Company Detail your history, viability and experience.
 Include any comments received from referees.
 Demonstrate your capacity and depth to effectively address the range of requirements of the City.
 Demonstrate the financial capacity of the organisation to carry out works for this project including evidence of stability and experience.
-References 10% Submission of contact details of referees for similar projects.
+10% References Submission of contact details of referees for similar 10% • Submission of contact details of referees for similar projects.
 TOTAL 100%